caliguIa/timber.nvim/README.md

 | add_log_targets_to_batch | gla | Add a log target to the batch |
 | insert_batch_log | glb | Insert a batch log statement |

-Detailed information on how to configure keymaps can be found in [`:h timber.nvim-config.keymaps`](https://github.com/Goose97/timber.nvim/blob/main/doc/timber.nvim.txt).
+Detailed information on how to configure keymaps can be found in [`:h timber.nvim-config.keymaps`](https://github.com/Goose97/timber.nvim/blob/a2faec8a7525d49a2e033ce54246cd50a4fb9021/doc/timber.nvim.txt#L500).

-See [RECIPES](https://github.com/Goose97/timber.nvim/blob/main/doc/RECIPES.md) guide for more keymap inspiration.
+To insert plain log statements, time tracking log statements, etc, see [RECIPES](https://github.com/Goose97/timber.nvim/blob/main/doc/RECIPES.md) guide for keymap inspiration.

 ## Usage